Elmina Castle and its Dark History of Enslavement, Torture, and Death

 Elmina Castle Today: "May humanity never again perpetrate such injustice against humanity"

 Today, Elmina Castle is preserved as a Ghanaian national monument and it was designated as a World Heritage Monument under UNESCO in 1972.
 It is an extremely popular destination for African American tourists seeking to connect with their heritage and a powerful reminder of the history of the slave trade.
+However, unfortunately the castle has begun to fall into disrepair due to lack of maintenance.

 The 30 or so surviving castles and forts found along Ghana’s coast bear witness to the largest forced migration in history and also to the atrocities humanity is capable of committing.
 Elmina Castle now pays respect to the millions of people who suffered at the hands of slavery.